symfony/symfony-docs/best_practices/business-logic.rst

 Symfony is an HTTP framework that only cares about generating an HTTP response for each HTTP request.
 That's why Symfony doesn't provide a way to talk to a persistence layer (e.g. database, external API).
-You can choose whatever library of strategy you want for this.
+You can choose whatever library or strategy you want for this.

 In practice, many Symfony applications rely on the independent `Doctrine project`_ to define their model using entities and repositories.